bttger/my-linux/efistub_fde.md

 # Verify the boot mode (If dir can be listed without problems, the system got booted in UEFI mode)
 ls /sys/firmware/efi/efivars

+# start wiping the disk on which the system will be installed (unnecessary for new SSDs)
+# check the device name
+lsblk

 # Check which is the fastest cipher algorithm
 cryptsetup benchmark